zerrubabbel/code-red/install-guide.md

 Why Plasma and Gnome?
 - Both offer subtle but powerful extra configuration solutions that other graphical environments don't
-- Plasma offers a workflow paradigm that Windows users would find familiar, but is powerful enough to be it's own workflow if desired
+- Plasma offers a workflow paradigm that Windows users would find familiar, but is powerful enough to be its own workflow if desired
 - Gnome offers a focus on effective work flow, and some people benefit from using a paradigm that contrasts from that of Windows

 Why Install Extra DEs?